rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/meetings/2025-08-06/minutes.md

   * Floating Point \[Andrew\]
     * Andrew cannot participate but he is working on guidelines
 * Teeing up for launch to wider Rust community
-  * Difficult to create example that violate only one rule \[David\]
+  * Difficult to create example that violate only one rule
   * We can start to share with the Rust community what we are doing.
-Try to complete fist milestone by earlier next month [https://github.com/orgs/rustfoundation/projects/1](https://github.com/orgs/rustfoundation/projects/1)  \[Pete\]
+Try to complete fist milestone by earlier next month [https://github.com/orgs/rustfoundation/projects/1](https://github.com/orgs/rustfoundation/projects/1)
-  * Felix would like to have a preview rendering of coding guidelines
+  * A participant would like to have a preview rendering of coding guidelines
-  * Sam will support generating reference addendum, He is going to check the feasibility of section generation.
+  * A participant will support generating reference addendum, He is going to check the feasibility of section generation.
   * How to reference to Misra:
-    * Felix proposes to look at Mathworks how they reference Misra rules.
+    * A participant proposes to look at Mathworks how they reference Misra rules.
-    * Pete remarks that Mathworks has many lawyers that address possible legal issues.
+    * A participant remarks that Mathworks has many lawyers that address possible legal issues.
-    * A public list of Misra rules titles and references exit (Alex)
+    * A public list of Misra rules titles and references exit
   * [Extract and test Compliant and Non-compliant code blocks](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/pull/91)
     * It is stalled.
 Pete call for contribution/help
   * [Use ruff Python formatter](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/pull/150)
-    * Pete calls for contribution
+    * Call for contribution
 * [Avoidance of panics as a goal?](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/issues/158)
-  * David: It is not possible to avoid panics completely
+  * It is not possible to avoid panics completely
-  * Alex: We need special wording to specify panic
+  * We need special wording to specify panic
-  * Achim: Avoid panics always e.g by removing any assert.
+  * Avoid panics always e.g by removing any assert.
 Forbidding panics shall not be part of guidelines.
 Add guidelines on how to use panics.
-  * Espen: agrees with guidelines to avoid panics but it shall not be mandatory.
+  *  Agreement to avoid panics but it shall not be mandatory.
 Panic means I don’t trust what is going on.
-  * Felix: Panics should be used only if there is no other way to handle the situation in a more graceful way
+  * Panics should be used only if there is no other way to handle the situation in a more graceful way
-  * Douglas: Guidelines shall help developers to identify the operation that can raise a unexpected panic e.g division by zero
+  * Guidelines shall help developers to identify the operation that can raise a unexpected panic e.g division by zero
-* Pete: We have to think that these guidelines can be used in different areas.
+* We have to think that these guidelines can be used in different areas.

 **Material**
 Any material to read before the meeting should be included here.